 Not only will this move target the thighs and hamstrings, but it also requires great core stabilization.
 Click here to learn how to perform a stability ball single leg lift and lower.

 This fun squat variation targets the inner thighs more intensely than a regular squat.
-Click here to learn how to perform a plié squat.
-Want to see a plie squat in action?
-Check out this quick video below.
+Click here to learn how to perform a plié squat, or check out this quick video below.